API SSO with OAuth2: Membrane Example

 The general structure of any of those scripts is that at the top there are some settings that should be configured.
 These settings are:

 |tokenEndpoint||the OAuth2 token endpoint of the authorization server|

 |target||the secret resource ( in this example it is the token validator that gets the secret resource on verification success )|

 The script then follows a simple procedure.
-It gets the access token from the token endpoint by doing a token request with the OAuth2 grant_type password, the users credentials and client credentials.
+It gets the access token from the token endpoint by doing a token request with the OAuth2 grant_type client_credentials and the client credentials.
 After retrieving the access token the client sends a request to its target putting the access token into the authorization header.
 Finally the result of the request is shown.